Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-A big problem in glacier day hiking is how to get onto a glacier which sits higher than your access point.
+A big problem in glacier day hiking is how to get onto a glacier, which sits higher or lower than your access point.

 We solved the problem by hiking for a quarter mile on a lateral moraine, looking for a safe spot to access the glacier itself.

 A few cautionary notes about this type of approach: